Gerosullivan/Pangur/context/pangur_brehon_cats.md

 # Pangur, Cats, and Early Irish Lore

-Pangur in this project draws on *Pangur Ban*, a 9th-century Old Irish poem written by a monk about his white cat.
+Pangur in this game draws on _Pangur Ban_, a 9th-century Old Irish poem written by a monk about his white cat.
 In the poem, the monk compares his quiet work of studying and copying manuscripts to Pangur's work of watching, hunting, and pouncing on mice in the dark corners of the monastery.
 Man and cat share a small pool of lamplight, each absorbed in their own task, completely content in one another's company.

 That sense of focused, companionable work is at the heart of this game's Pangur: a working cat whose joy is in the hunt, but who also shares a kind of partnership with the humans (and players) around them.
 The monk's script becomes our game rules; Pangur's pounce becomes our catch actions; the small stone cell becomes a playful grid of tiles.